milsab/DATA-SCIENCE_SMART-TECH/itmd-521/Week-12/README.md

 ### Deliverable 3

 #### Hash of My Hawk ID:

+According to the below result, the hash of my hawk id starts with odd number so, I used the 60.txt as the first dataset.
 ![HashID](images/md5.png "HashID")
-According to the above result, the hash of my hawk id starts with odd number so, I used the 60.txt as the first dataset.

 #### Results for 60.txt Dataset